Amir Receives Credentials Of Seven New Ambassadors

 Date

-His Highness received the credentials of HE Mohammad Faisal Razali, Ambassador of Malaysia; HE Sidibe Dedeou Ousmane, Ambassador of the Republic of Mali; HE Milton Eduardo Acevedo, Ambassador of the Republic of El Salvador; HE Johnny Mayani, Ambassador of the Republic of Panama; HE Jose Enrique Rodriguez, Ambassador of the Republic of Cuba; HE Dikran Kevorkian, Ambassador of the Republic of Armenia; and HE Ramesh Chandar Paudel, Ambassador of Nepal.
+HH the Amir received the credentials of Ambassador of Malaysia Mohammed Faizal Razali; Ambassador of the Republic of Mali Sidibe Dedeou Ousmane; Ambassador of the Republic of El Salvador Milton Eduardo Omana Acevedo; Ambassador of the Republic of Panama Johnny Mayani; Ambassador of the Republic of Cuba Jose Enrique Enriquez Rodriguez; Ambassador of the Republic of Armenia Dikran Kevorkian; and Ambassador of Nepal Ramesh Chandra Paudel.

-His Highness the Amir welcomed the ambassadors, wishing them success in their missions, and for relations between the State of Qatar and their countries to further develop and grow.
+HH the Amir welcomed the new ambassadors and wished them success in their duties and the relations between the State of Qatar and their countries further development and growth.

-For their part, Their Excellencies the Ambassadors conveyed to His Highness the Amir the greetings of the leaders of their countries, and their wishes for the Qatari people for continued progress and prosperity.
+The Ambassadors conveyed to HH the Amir greetings of their countries' leaders and wishes of further progress and prosperity to the Qatari people.

-An official reception ceremony was held for Their Excellencies the Ambassadors upon their arrival at the Amiri Diwan.
+An official reception ceremony was accorded to the Ambassadors upon their arrival at the Amiri Diwan.

 Legal Disclaimer: